xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/introduction.md

 The `StatePort` interface provides a framework-agnostic way to work with reactive state.
 It defines three methods:

-- `get()` - Get the current value
+- `get()` - get the current value
-- `set(value)` - Set a new value
+- `set(value)` - set a new value
-- `subscribe(callback)` - Subscribe to value changes
+- `subscribe(callback)` - subscribe to value changes

-This simple interface allows your business logic to work with any framework's reactivity system through adapters.
+This simple interface allows your business logic to work with the reactivity systems of many different frameworks through adapters.

 ### Framework Agnosticism

 `xndr` packages are written in pure TypeScript with no framework dependencies.
-Your business logic classes can be:
+Your business logics can be:

-- Tested in isolation (no framework mocking needed)
+- tested in isolation (no framework mocking needed)
-- Reused across multiple frameworks in the same project
+- reused across multiple frameworks in the same project
-- Shared between different teams using different frameworks
+- shared between different teams using different frameworks
-- Migrated from one framework to another without rewriting business logic
+- migrated from one framework to another without rewriting business logic

 ## Getting Started